 The Yocto-PT100 can be used with PT100 probes using 2, 3 or 4 wires.
 The type of connection is setup in software.
-To reach the highest precision, a 4-wires probe should be used.
-3-wires probes are reasonably precise and not too much affected by wire lengths, contrarily to 2-wires probes which are the least precise and very sensitive to wire length.
+To reach the highest accuracy, a 4-wire probe should be used.
+3-wire probes are reasonably accurate and not too much affected by wire lengths, contrarily to 2-wire probes which are the least accurate and very sensitive to wire length.

-Given the number of variants of PT100 probes and their price, the Yocto-PT100 does not include any probe.
+Given the number of variants of PT100 probes and their prices, the Yocto-PT100 does not include any probe.
 The probe must be purchased separately at a specialized shop.

 This yocto-pt100 can be configure to measure a SPRT with constants that corresponse to ITS-90?

 @jjarandato There are 3 aspects to this question:

 Regarding 1, the absolute precision of this device has been verified to match the requirements for Secondary SPRTs (0.03°C), but we have not checked for a higher precision.
 If you really need 0.001°C, you will probably need a more precise device, I doubt we can be as precise in absolute value.

 Regarding 2, this device applies the resistance-to-temperature function for PT100.
 If you need to use SPRT in the ~25 Ohm range, you could work from the measured resistance value (without using the internal mapping), but you will be out of the sweet spot of the device for resistance measurement and will probably loose a bit of precision